 When using this method it is important that before slicing anything that all your designs are the exact same size and that all of your squares/shapes are the exact same size.
 After slicing the sizes will be different but that is perfectly ok.

 Out of both of the methods I prefer the overlapping stencil better.
 I personally can handle a little bit that doesn’t overlap perfectly better than trying to get the seams to meet on the meeting stencils, but each to their own on this, I say. 😉 I’m simply here to offer the 2 methods and let you choose which one you prefer.

 Without further ado, the how-to on cutting overlapping stencils in Cricut Design Space:

 Resize the design.
 The frame I wanted to fill is 24″x36″, so I chose to make my design 20″x31.567″.

 Click on that little minus button, to zoom out, just so you can see what you’re working with.

-Copy and paste the design as many times as needed.
+Select and right click on the design and duplicate it as many times as needed.
 This will vary based on your mat size and your stencil blank size.
 Again I’m working with the 12″x24″ mat, and for this stencil I used the 12″x18″ stencil blanks.
 To figure out how many copies I would need I took my design size and divided it in half then added 1″ to the width and height, giving me an approximate measurement of 11″x17″, for which fit great on the 12″x18″ stencil blank being used.
 With these measurements I would need to make 4 cuts using these parameters, so I made 3 copies plus I had the original, giving me a total of 4 copies that are the exact same size.
 It might sound a bit complicated, but it’s really easy and will hopefully be much clearer as we move through this tutorial.